FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 If GtS receives an update, please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.
 Updating is like installing.
 You only have to make sure that you select the same path and tick the “Overwrite Existing Modlist” button.

+IMPORTANT - regarding savegame compatibility: Always keep in mind that updates for the Wabbajack version of GtS will most often include several updates of the Vortex Version (i.e. from V89 straight to V96).
+Always check the original GtS Changelog for all included updates (i.e. for V90, V91 and so on up to V96) if you want to know if you can keep your savegames or not.

 Modification / Customizing GtS
 --------------------------------------------